 1. Does Snow Sink or Float

 The simplest things can be the most fascinating, like asking and answering the question “Does snow sink or float?”

 Source: Lemonlime Adventures

 2. Crystal Garden

 Watching the crystals grow is always a bit magical.
-Perfect opportunity to explain about snow crystals too.
+This is the perfect opportunity to explain about snow crystals, too.

 Source: Babble Dabble Do

 What will happen with snow if you mix it with different pantry ingredients?
 Let the kids explore and have fun with this winter science activity.

 There isn't a more fun way to observe water freezing than making frozen bubbles.